 All official documents must be available in PDF format.
-OpenSource versions of documents may also be submitted for review, but final documents should be available as pdfs.
+Documents produced by OpenSource versions of office software, and/or in OpenSource formats may also be submitted for review, but final documents should be available as pdfs.

-Further templates are available from the website, a presentation template in Powerpoint and LaTeX, and poster templates in Powerpoint and Libre office.
+Further templates are available from the website, a presentation template in MS PowerPoint and LaTeX, and poster templates in MS PowerPoint and Libre Office.

 Assessment: